Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 Swap out your Android OS with one of these:

-Earlier we mentioned, getting your apps from F-Droid rather than from the Google Play Store but this would mean still using Android OS and having ties to Google.
+Earlier, we mentioned getting your apps from F-Droid rather than from the Google Play Store, but this would mean still using the Android OS and having ties to Google.
 You can go a step further to de-Googling your life even if you have an Android device.
-If you’d like to keep usingAndroid but ditch Google, you can fully get rid of any ties to Alphabet by installing a new operating system.
-We recommend that you installLineageOS, GrapheneOS, or CalyxOS as an alternative operating system on your smartphone.
+If you’d like to keep using Android but ditch Google, you can fully get rid of any ties to Alphabet by installing a new operating system.
+We recommend that you install LineageOS, GrapheneOS, or CalyxOS as an alternative operating system on your smartphone.

 LineageOS is a version of Android that can be used without a Google account and comes fully loaded with a number of open source apps to help you keep up with your busy life.
-LineageOS is also built with longevity in mind and can be installed on older Android devices which might no longer receive security updates when using Google’s OS.
-By switching to Lineage you can keep using your older devices without sacrificing your security.
+LineageOS is also built with longevity in mind and can be installed on older Android devices that might no longer receive security updates when using Google’s OS.
+By switching to Lineage, you can keep using your older devices without sacrificing your security.

-GrapheneOS is one of the most well known de-Googled operating systems, which is built primarily for Google Pixel devices.
-Graphene does offer limited support for some other manufacturers, but there is no full degree of functionality on non-Pixel devices.
+GrapheneOS is one of the most well-known de-Googled operating systems, which is built primarily for Google Pixel devices.
+GrapheneOS does offer limited support for some other manufacturers, but there is no full degree of functionality on non-Pixel devices.

 Getting up and running with all of these alternatives is quick and easy, even for those with a less technical background.
 Should you run into any problems during setup, each operating system offers ample documentation and assistance through community forums.